openstack/tacker/doc/source/user/vnffg_usage_guide.rst

 .0, so also ensure that is installed.
 See the full `Networking-sfc guide
 <https://docs.openstack.org/networking-sfc/latest/>`_.

-A simple example of a service chain would be one that forces all traffice from HTTP client to HTTP server to go through VNFs that was created by VNFFG.
+A simple example of a service chain would be one that forces all traffic from HTTP client to HTTP server to go through VNFs that was created by VNFFG.